Purpose of this Handbook

 - Unintentionally failing to cite sources of information.

 REIQ reserves the right to investigate suspected plagiarised assessment.
 Students who are found guilty will be required to re-submit and/or be subject to disciplinary proceedings for breach of the Code of Conduct.

 Students have the right to lodge an appeal if they disagree with a decision regarding an assessment outcome.

 Students are strongly encouraged to first discuss all assessment outcomes with their assessor, so they are aware of the reasons behind the assessment decision.

 If students are not satisfied with the outcome of that discussion, a formal review of the assessment decision may be requested.
-For more information, see the section on complaints and appeals later in this handbook and/or contact the REIQ training team.
+For more information, please see our complaints and appeals policy and refer to our complaints and appeals form.